Nursing is a excellent choice, but the profession has changed radically – know about these changes and how they will affect you

 Some people seek nursing because they want to have a stable and secure job and a decent wage.
-Some people are natural-born nurses, and they always knew that.
+Some people always knew they wanted to be nurses.
 Others try nursing to see if they like it.
-Yet others are changing carriers and are looking for an alternative in nursing.
+Yet others are changing carriers and looking for an alternative to their professional life in nursing.
 But most people seeking nursing have little idea what they are getting themselves into.
+That is due to the recent drastic changes the profession went through.

 No one should go into nursing thinking it will be a easy solution for their professional needs.
 If you go into nursing just for for the money, you might want to re evaluate your career plans.
 Nursing have changed dramatically since 2008; wages, job security, stability, and satisfaction have turned upside down for the most part.

 After the great recession all professions underwent dramatic restructuring.
 But nursing did not escape this trend.
-Health care laws, insurance laws, and health care delivery have dramatically changed.
+New health care laws, insurance changes, and changes in health care delivery creating hospital low census.
 Some of these changes happened due to a shift in administration as hospitals and other health care institutions have become more corporate and less community oriented.

 No one knows how long it will this trend last; nursing like everything else is subject to changes.
 What we do know is that nursing is not as it was before 2008.
 It is a wise move today to go into nursing knowing the new changes and what to expect from nursing.